Frequently Asked Questions (FAQ)

 - In the baggage claim area for the airline being flown.
 Please check here to determine which baggage claim is used by each airline

-- On the Arrivals/Baggage Claim Curb (Level 2) outside baggage claim (please note that cars may not be stationary in this area unless actively loading/unloading passengers and/or baggage, therefore please allow at least 20 minutes after aircraft arrival time to allow for passengers to transfer to the main terminal, and exit the baggage claim area)
+- On the Arrivals/Baggage Claim Curb (Level 2) outside baggage claim (please note that cars may not be stationary in this area unless actively loading/unloading passengers and/or baggage, therefore please allow at least 20 minutes after aircraft arrival time to allow for passengers to transfer to Terminal A (or Terminal B), and exit the baggage claim area)

-- In one of the restaurants or bars in the Main Terminal
+- In one of the restaurants or bars in Terminal A or Terminal B

-- In McCoy's Bar & Grill, Hemispheres Restaurant, or the lobby of the Hyatt Regency Orlando International Airport at the east end of the Main Terminal
+- In McCoy's Bar & Grill, Hemispheres Restaurant, or the lobby of the Hyatt Regency Orlando International Airport at the east end of the terminal

 Can I meet passengers at the gate?